Somerset County September 2012 Master Gardener Newsletter

 The newest pest for small fruit and berry growers—Spotted Wing Drosophila—is gaining ground throughout Maine.
 The latest update from August 24 raises concern that the numbers of these pests are growing.
 With the amounts increasing in the traps that have been put out in areas around the state, concern is growing.
 For more information, contact your local UMaine Extension county office.

-PRO New England provides pest management information useful for New Englanders.
+The UMaine Extension: Insect Pests, Ticks & Plant Diseases website provides pest management information useful for Mainers.
 The goal is to help you understand pest issues and make informed choices.
 Knowledge and communication are the keys to minimizing pest damage and pesticide risk.

 - Area Fairs are in full swing across Maine.